rahagi/arknights-farmer/README.md

 ```

 Now you can go to http://arknights.farmer to see the web interface (Depending on your adblocker, you
 may have to turn it off for this to work properly).
+The web interface itself is very simple, it will
+guide you how to use it.

 You will be prompted to connect to the adb every time you start the emulator.